Girma Wolde-Giorgis: Political career

 Girma was elected president on 8 October 2001, as a relatively unknown and a surprising choice, by a unanimous vote of the Ethiopian Parliament.
 The Ethiopian presidency is largely a symbolic office with little power.
 Most of the power is vested in the hands of the prime minister.
 Presidents serve two six-year terms.
 He was re-elected as president on 9 October 2007.

 Personal life

-Girma was from the Oromo ethnic group.
-He was married and had five children.
+Girma was married and had five children.
 He was a member of the Ethiopian Orthodox Tewahedo Church.
 He was widely renowned for his usual presence at Ethiopian Orthodox Tewahedo Church Meskel Demera Festivals.

 Girma died of natural causes on 15 December 2018, 13 days before his 94th birthday.